HardlyDifficult/Tutorials/Chapter4.md

 <hr></details>
 <details><summary>What's a C# List?</summary>

 In C#, a List is a an array which can easily and automatically be resized as needed.
 As you add and remove elements, C# will manage the size of the array which holds the information.
-It does not resize the array everytime something is added or removed, it's optimized to try and limit those potentially expensive calls.
+It does not resize the array every time something is added or removed, it's optimized to try and limit those potentially expensive calls.

 When you create a List you give it the type of data it will contain.
-We make the List for a specific type, as opposed to using objects, to communicate intent and for type saftey - e.g. if we had a List<Dog> it's clear that Cats don't belong there, and if we attempted to add a Cat to the Dog list, C# would throw an error.
+We make the List for a specific type, as opposed to using objects, to communicate intent and for type safety - e.g. if we had a List<Dog> it's clear that Cats don't belong there, and if we attempted to add a Cat to the Dog list, C# would throw an error.

 <hr></details>
 <details><summary>What's rigidbody gravityScale do?</summary>